1994

 little egg, tried to be the dad."

-Of course he took drugs again and overdosed one night.
+But he took drugs again and overdosed one night.
 When he woke up, his

 mother and his son were in the kitchen – and his stuff was gone.

-"I said, 'What did you do with my stuff, mum?''
+"I said, 'What did you do with my stuff, mum?'
 She said, 'I threw it in the

 rubbish outside.'
 I ran out the door and brought in six black bags.
 If you